Medically reviewed by Drugs.com. Last updated on Mar 13, 2021.

 - Some types of airway infections at a very young age

 - Exposure to environmental factors, such as cigarette smoke or other air pollution

 Increased immune system sensitivity causes the lungs and airways to swell and produce mucus when exposed to certain triggers.
-Reaction to a trigger may be delayed, making it more difficult to identify the trigger.
-These triggers vary from child to child and can include:
+Reaction to a trigger can be delayed, making it more difficult to identify the trigger.
+Triggers vary from child to child and can include:

 - Viral infections such as the common cold

 - Exposure to air pollutants, such as tobacco smoke

 - Allergies to dust mites, pet dander, pollen or mold